Romania

 ROM Proc

-There were 37 registered fish processing companies in 2020, which employed 1 223 people, and the production sales amounted €109.5 million.
-Romania’s traditional Salată de Icre (salad made from carp, pike, and herring roes) was the major product with a 40% share, though this share may vary from year to year depending on the availability of the raw material.
-Frozen fish and fillets were the second largest product group with a 20% share, followed by marinated, fresh/chilled, and smoked products with about 10% share each.
+There were 41 registered fish processing companies in 2023, which employed 1.384 people, and the production net turnover amounted €186,7 million.
+Romania’s traditional Salată de Icre (salad made from carp, pike, and herring roes) was the major product.
 Fish processors are to a high degree dependent on imported raw materials: frozen fish or fillets of herring, mackerel, sardine, or sprat.
 On average, about 80% of the raw material for processing is imported.

 Romania is a net importer of fisheries and aquaculture products.
-In the past several years the volumes have shown a slight upward trend, reaching a volume of 121 223 tonnes and €461 million in value by the end of 2022 (Eumofa).
-More than four-fifths of all imports come from other EU Member States: where the Netherlands, Poland, Italy, and Czechia together supplied about one-third of the country’s total imported volumes.
+In the past several years the volumes have shown a slight upward trend, reaching a volume of 120.461 tonnes and €523 million in value in 2024.
+More than four-fifths of all imports come from other EU Member States, with the Netherlands, Spain, Poland, Germany and Bulgaria being the top partner countries.
 Salmon, mackerel, tuna, and trout were the main imported species.
-Among non-EU countries, Turkey is the main source of raw materials.
-Frozen fish still prevail in the structure of imports with an average annual share of 40%; canned products, including fish roes and caviar, is the second largest group with a 20% share; and chilled fillets is another large group, accounting for 15% of the total volume.
+Among non-EU countries, Turkey and Vietnam were the main partner countries.
+Frozen fish still prevail in the structure of imports followed by canned products and chilled fillets.

-The volumes of Romania’s exports of fisheries and aquaculture products human consumption have been growing at about 12% annually in recent years.
-In 2022 export volume reached 19,818 tonnes, amounting to €89.5 million.
-The major export market was the EU (over 60% of the total value), where France and Poland were the major destinations.
-Moldova and the UK were the largest non-EU destinations.
+The volumes of Romania’s exports of fisheries and aquaculture products for human consumption have been growing in recent years.
+In 2024 export volume reached 29.099 tonnes, amounting to €128,1 million.
+The major export market was the EU (over 60% of the total value), where France, Hungary, Italy, the Netherlands and Poland were the major destinations.
+Moldova and the United Kingdom were the largest non-EU destinations.
 Rapa whelk was the largest single species with about half of the overall export value.

 Consumption

 Romanian consumers traditionally prefer meat other than fish, and the consumption of fisheries and aquaculture products is far below the EU average.
-However, the average apparent consumption of fish and seafood has trended upward in recent years, to an estimated 8.12 kg per capita in 2021 (live weight equivalent).
+However, the average apparent consumption of fish and seafood has trended upward in recent years, to an estimated 8,75 kg per capita in 2023 (live weight equivalent).
 Most fish and fisheries products are distributed and sold through supermarket chains.
 Romanian’s household consumption is dominated by live/fresh fish, followed by frozen fish, and marinated and prepared products.
 The top four preferred species are trout, carp, mackerel, and salmon.

 Useful Links for Romania